What Do I Do With My Bag on a Disney World Ride?

 For folks with young children, the answer is easy; just leave your bag (minus valuables) in your parked stroller.
 Another option is to make use of the lockers at each theme park, but that can be inconvenient as well as expensive.

 But for the vast majority of Disney World guests, the answer to the “What do I do with my bag on the rides” question is, “Take it with you.”
-Disney allows guests to bring a bag with them into every attraction in the theme parks.
-(This is not true at some of the other Central Florida theme parks, notably Universal Orlando, where guests are prohibited from bringing any items with them on several attractions.)
+Disney allows guests to bring a bag with them into every attraction in the theme parks, with just one exception (see below).
+At some of the other Central Florida theme parks, notably Universal Orlando, guests are prohibited from bringing any items with them on several attractions.

 Note: I’m using the word “bag” here to mean a day bag such as purse, diaper bag, camera bag, or backpack of moderate size.
 Overnight bags, camping-style backpacks, suitcases, and the like are best left back at your hotel, in your car, or in a park locker.
 (Disney World prohibits guests from bringing bags larger than 24″ x 18″ x 15″ with them into the parks.)
 If you’re planning to purchase bulky or heavy items while you’re in the theme parks (giant LEGO Cinderella Castle, for example), you should try to do this at the end of your visit, while you’re on your way out of the park.
-Pre-pandemic, Disney offered package pick-up or the delivery of purchases to your hotel, but these services may be currently suspended.
+Pre-pandemic, Disney offered package pick-up or the delivery of purchases to your hotel, but these services have not been reinstated.

-While bags are allowed on the rides, there are a few different ways they are accommodated on the attractions.
+While bags are allowed on the vast majority of rides, there are a few different ways they are accommodated on the attractions.

 Keep the bag on the seat next to you or the floor in front of you.